Hospital 'Buzzing' Over Engagement of Boston Marathon Bombing Survivor to Nurse

 Costello, in his 30s, spent nearly two weeks in in-patient therapy at the Boston-area hospital after undergoing multiple surgeries to treat the burns he received when the bombs went off at the marathon's finish line last April.

 "He suffered pretty significant burn injuries and was here for a few weeks," Sullivan said. " A number of his friends continued to be here so Jim was on the floors even after he was discharged, visiting his friends and making sure they were OK."

 During his stay at Spaulding, Costello met Krista D'Agostino, a traveling nurse whose roughly six-week tour of duty at the hospital coincided with Costello's stay.

-The pair fell in love and on Saturday, while on an all-expenses paid cruise to Europe sponsored by Vantage Deluxe World Travel for Boston Marathon bombing survivors, Costello proposed.
+The pair fell in love and on Saturday, while on an all-expenses paid trip to Europe organized for Boston Marathon bombing survivors, Costello proposed.

 "After sharing a handful of conversations, I realized not only how beautiful she was but also what a kind heart she had.
 I somehow convinced her to attend a benefit with me, which turned into a few dates, which turned into a few inseparable months," Costello wrote on his Facebook page Sunday, according to Boston's ABC affiliate WCVB.